bhawesh2002/cpp-programs-basic-to-adv/README.md

 **10)Largest of Three**

-use of comparision operators to compute the largest amongst three entered numbers
+Use of comparision operators to compute the largest amongst three entered numbers

+**11)Palindrome**

+Palindrome numbers are those numbers which look same from left and right : https://en.wikipedia.org/wiki/Palindromic_number

+A cpp program to check if a number is palindrome or not